artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ### What are Stamps?

-Stamps are a third-party tool for Foundry’s Nuke that have become somewhat prolific in their use at vendor-side VFX studios over the past 3 or 4 years.
+Stamps are a third-party tool for Foundry’s Nuke that have become somewhat prolific in their use at vendor-side VFX studios over the past 4 years.
 A trip to the website describes them best:

 > Stamps v1.1 -- Smart node connection system for Nuke
 >